iwillspeak/ullage/thoughts.md

 Initial optimisations/transformations would be a desugaring pass over this AST before lowering to the `sem` tree.
-Maybe even want to do the qtype check pass at this level and pass a fully-formed type checked tree to `sem`.
+Maybe even want to do the type check pass at this level and pass a fully-formed type checked tree to `sem`.
 If we do add a desugaring pass then the output of that would be nice to have as an `--emit` value.